 Doctors in Diaspora

-With the help of some dedicated volunteers from abroad and a donor, we have been able to collect a database of 200+ registered doctors, nurses, and therapists living outside India who have volunteered their time to consult virtually with the caregivers of the Indian patients in their homes, and assist Indian medical professionals working in COVID centers and hospitals at no cost.
-We have also collaborated with outreach partners to help people in need from smaller cities and towns especially economically less resourced families to be able to avail best of this initiative.
+With the help of some dedicated volunteers from abroad and a donor, we have been able to collect a database of 200+ registered doctors, nurses, and therapists living outside India who have volunteered their time to consult virtually with the caregivers of the Indian patients in their homes, at no cost.

 Plasma donation support

-We have a team of volunteers making outbound calls and providing counseling services to address the concerns related to the process and making sure each donor who requires it has a safe and sanitized free ride to
+For a month, we had a team of volunteers making outbound calls and providing counseling services to address the concerns related to plasma donation and making sure each donor who requires it has a safe and sanitized free ride to

 the nearest donation center in Delhi through our COVID-19 Helpline.

-Due to change in ICMR guidelines and drop of plasma therapy we will be pivoting our helpline to psychosocial support soon.
+Due to change in ICMR guidelines and drop of plasma therapy, this initiative was paused and energies were pivoted to other projects.